 Why this works

 - Simple recipe - a classic combination of pork chops, sauteed mushrooms, and cream of mushroom soup.
-Just as simple as my stuffed pork tenderloin recipe!
+Just as simple as my stuffed pork tenderloin recipe or Korean tacos!

 - Total comfort food - the great thing about this cream of mushroom pork chop recipe is that everyone will love it!
 The best part about this flavorful meal is its universal appeal like chicken and dumplings or Chicken Leek and Mushroom Pie.

 Ingredients you will need